 By starting with one that provides instant ROI, it might pave the journey to ease towards the transformation end goal.

 Question: Keen to learn more about Jinie?
-You can leave a comment by clicking here.
+You can leave a comment below.